Free school lunch and breakfast program.

 New Hampshire, Bureau of Nutrition Programs and Services, Department of Education, telephone 603-271-3860

 New Jersey, Division of Food and Nutrition, Department of Agriculture.
-Call 609-984-0692 for assistance, including food, luches, and breakfasts, for low income students and families.
+Call 609-984-0692 for assistance, including food, lunches, and breakfasts, for low income students and families.

-North Dakota, Child Nutrition and Food Distribution Programs, Department of Public Instruction, 888-338-3663
+North Dakota, Child Nutrition and Food Distribution Programs, Department of Public Instruction, dial 888-338-3663

 Oregon, Child Nutrition and Food Distribution, Department of Education, phone 503-947-5888

 Pennsylvania, Division of Food and Nutrition, Department of Education, main number 800-331-0129.
 Apply for School Nutrition and Wellness programs.

 Puerto Rico, Food and Nutrition Services, Department of Education, 787-773-6273

 Rhode Island, Office of Statewide Efficiencies, Department of Elementary and Secondary Education.
 Call 401-222-4600